nicolapace/CTF-Writeups/b01lersCTF_2023/yarn_hashing/writeup.md

 ```
 It cycles `while skein < ply**2`, and skein is multiplied by 2 at each cycle, so it cycles ply-times (as said before).

 At each cycle two "blocks" are calculated.
-The first is checks the parity of the input number divided by two, and the second checks the parity of the input number xor-ed with the first.
+The first checks the parity of the input number divided by two, and the second checks the parity of the input number xor-ed with the first.

 At this point a `twist()` function is applied on x and y, and then based on the `block_x` and `block_y` the skein is summed to `x` and `y`.
 Remember the skein is just the power-of-two to the current cycle.
 Then the number is divided by four and the cycle continues.